-- Note 1: Unless stated otherwise, the above IFRS Accounting Standards are effective for annual reporting periods beginning on or after their respective effective dates. - Note 2: An entity shall apply those amendments for annual reporting periods beginning on or after January 1, 2025.
-Upon initial application of the amendments, the entity recognizes any effect as an adjustment to the opening balance of retained earnings.
-When the entity uses a presentation currency other than its functional currency, it shall, at the date of initial application, recognize any effect as an adjustment to the cumulative amount of translation differences in equity.
+Note: An entity shall apply those amendments for annual reporting periods beginning on or after January 1, 2025.
+Upon initial application of the amendments to IAS 21, the Group shall not restate the comparative information and shall recognize any effect of initially applying the amendments as an adjustment to the opening balance of retained earnings or, if applicable, to the cumulative amount of translation differences in equity as well as affected assets or liabilities.